Flying Art Series

 On this page

-Qantas acknowledges the First Nations peoples of Australia as the continuing custodians and Traditional Owners of the land on which we live and work.
+We acknowledge the Traditional Custodians of the land on which we work, live and fly.

 Warning: this webpage includes names and images of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

 Since 1994, through the Flying Art Series we've commissioned and displayed five striking Indigenous Australian liveries across our fleet.
 Leading Indigenous Australian owned design agency, Balarinji, has developed all of the works in the series in collaboration with Aboriginal artists and their representatives.

 The latest aircraft in our Flying Art Series, Qantas Dreamliner Emily Kame Kngwarreye.

 This unique Qantas Dreamliner livery was inspired by 1991 artwork ‘Yam Dreaming’, painted by the late artist, Emily Kame Kngwarreye.

 The painting captures the essence of the yam plant, an important symbol in Emily’s Dreamtime story, and an important food source in her home region of Utopia, 230 kilometres north east of Alice Springs.

 Yam Dreaming has been conceptualised by design studio, Balarinji, and for just the second time in our history, the iconic tail is included in the design, with our trademark red tail adapted to match the earthy red tones and white dotting technique of the original piece.